mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/0.3.0-1.7.1/secret-upload/index.md

 render: mustache
 ---

-The DC/OS {{model.techName }} supports the uploading of Secrets.
-The service provides a process to upload a secrets file in all nodes of DC/OS {{model.techName }} inside any existing folder or by creating a new folder.
+The DC/OS {{ model.techName }} supports the uploading of Secrets.
+The service provides a process to upload a secrets file in all nodes of DC/OS {{ model.techName }} inside any existing folder or by creating a new folder.

 To upload a Secret file to a `{{ model.serviceName }}` node, create a secret with the ID  `{{ model.serviceName }}/config-secret` in the DC/OS Secret Store.
-The value of the secret should be written in shell scripting format as given below (like adding the AWS credentials file) and then check the enable checkbox inside secrets tab while installing {{model.techName }}.
+The value of the secret should be written in shell scripting format as given below (like adding the AWS credentials file) and then check the enable checkbox inside secrets tab while installing {{ model.techName }}.

 ```shell
 cat > file.properties << EOF